ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

 The legacy storage is left untouched by uBO/webext-hybrid, so you can always go back to uBO/legacy (stable release) if you do not want to use the webext-hybrid version in the short term.

-[1] A few seconds on my older than mainstream CPU with default settings/lists.
-The more filter lists you have enabled, the longer it will take.
+<sub>[1] A few seconds on my older than mainstream CPU with default settings/lists.
+The more filter lists you have enabled, the longer it will take.</sub>

 ### Firefox for Android